yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

     <li>A variable called <code class="try-it-code">favoriteColor</code> that holds your favorite color</li>
     <li>A variable called <code class="try-it-code">pet</code> that holds the name of a pet</li>
     <li>A variable called <code class="try-it-code">friend</code> that holds the name of a friend</li>
-    <li>A variable called <code class="try-it-code">goal</code> that holds one of your 2020 goals. <em>Remember, you <strong>can</strong> include spaces in a string!</em></li>
+    <li>A variable called <code class="try-it-code">goal</code> that holds one of your 2021 goals. <em>Remember, you <strong>can</strong> include spaces in a string!</em></li>
     <li>A variable called <code class="try-it-code">hobby</code> that holds one of your hobbies</li>
   </ul>
 </div>

 ### Re-assigning Variables

-Sometimes, things in life change!
+Sometimes in life, things change!
 We might change our names, move cities, our ages will almost definitely change, etc. In Flag Fest, the user can change the region that the game displays during a round.
 When they do that, the program may need to re-assign the `region` variable to a different string.

 JavaScript gives us the ability to re-assign a variable so that its value can change.
 Here is the syntax: